 All disabled people share one common experience – discrimination: Patrisha Wright

 Disability prejudice runs rampant over the world and there is very little or no social awareness about it.
 UNICEF is continuously striving to build a world where “every child can grow up healthy, protected from harm, and educated, so they can reach their full potential.”
+The UN Convention on the Rights of Persons with Disabilities of 2006 says that children with “long-term physical, mental, intellectual or sensory impairments” should enjoy the same human rights and freedoms as other children.

-How do you react when you see differently-abled kind?
+How do you react when you see a differently-abled kind?
 Do you cringe or empathize?
 How do you explain differently-abled persons to your children?
-What is your awareness level about the children with special needs?
+What is your awareness level about children with special needs?
 If you are well-informed and aware of the prejudices against the differently-abled and their needs, consider yourself part of the growing community that is struggling to break the shackles of discrimination against the 93 million children suffering from different kinds of disabilities worldwide.

 Heartbreaking incidents of differently-abled children experiencing abuse and violence in schools are common.
 So are the reports of children with mental and physical disabilities being bullied and ostracized by their peer groups.
 The root cause of this discriminatory behavior is the lack of awareness about the needs of special children.
 It’s awfully upsetting.